briankeayes/DXFya3/README.md

-# DXFya3 - DXF to AI Converter with Monitor
+# DXFya3 - DXF to AI Converter with Monitor (Version 3.1)

 A Python script that automatically detects DXF files in the `/DXF` folder, opens them in Adobe Illustrator, runs ExtendScript actions, and saves them as AI files in the `/AI` folder.
 Includes a file monitor for automatic processing.

+**Version 3.1**: Fully automated workflow with no user interaction required - all alerts and prompts suppressed.

 ## Requirements